-Frozen fruit popsicles are easy to find nowadays and short of making them yourself, there are some popsicle brands you can feel good about right in the grocery store.
+Frozen fruit popsicles are easy to find nowadays and short of making them yourself, there are some healthy supermarket popsicles you can feel good about.

 Scroll through the freezer section of your supermarket and you’ll see the booming class of popsicles.